Mohammad3125/WordGame/README.md

 - Made sure that UI/UX follows the standard MaterialDesign system.
 - Better state-mangement for the UI.
 - Better documentation in the code.

+# Important
+- @Singleton annotation was discarded due to javax and jakarta package clash.
+All instances such as (repository, datasources,question maker et...) could and should be @Singleton.